Hill30/amq-tests/MQTTBatchDisconnect/README.md

 ####Running instructions
  * Load the source code in the IDE (JetBrains Idea Community edition worked for me)
  * Set the parameters listed above to the desired values.
-I ran the test for 10000 repetitions
+I ran the test for 2 repetitions with the batch size of 10000